 Lucy Bronze: Philosophies for Football

-This week I caught up with Lucy Bronze to discuss how she is progressing with football and training.
-Lucy has an impressive record of football achievements within the U.K and internationally and has allowed us an insight into her regimes and personal life outside of sport.
+We caught up with Lucy Bronze, right-back for England’s women’s national football team to discuss how she is progressing with football and training.
+Lucy has an impressive record of football achievements within the U.K and internationally and allowed us an insight into her training regimes and personal life outside of sport.

-Previous to Manchester City, Lucy has played for Sunderland Women, Everton Ladies, Liverpool Ladies and North Carolina Tar Heels at college level in the U.S.
+Previous she has played for Manchester City, for Sunderland Women, Everton Ladies, Liverpool Ladies and North Carolina Tar Heels at college level in the U.S.

 Although Lucy mainly plays right back, she can also play anywhere in defence and midfield.

 Amongst many achievements, Lucy was voted PFA player’s player of the year in 2014 which was a great deal for her as she was chosen over all the players in the league.
 Additionally, Lucy played in the world cup and made the semi-finals beating Germany in the 3rd/4th playoff with a penalty.